-Within the PHP/IOP eating disorder programs, Manna Treatment has developed a Levels system to help the treatment team, clients, and their families, determine where a client is in recovery.
+Within the PHP/IOP programs, Manna Treatment has developed a Levels system to help the treatment team, clients, and their families, determine where a client is in recovery.
 This system's levels are based on the beatitudes from the Bible, and reflects where an individual is behaviorally & mentally, and helps define what they need to focus on to progress to the next level.
 Weekly reviews by staff and clients help us to identify what progress the client has made, their level of care, and what goals they are working on.
+At various intervals during treatment (dependent on the client's recovery process), we will have a clientteam meeting to discuss the client's progress and needs.
+This can range from going to a higher level of care within Manna or outside of Manna.